xxredxoctoberxx/chatbot-backend/README.md

-# Daniel Liser – AI Chatbot Backend
+# Daniel's Personal AI Assistant - Chatbot Backend

 This repository contains the backend for my personal AI assistant — a project that introduces who I am and what I do in an interactive way.
 The chatbot is designed to answer questions about me, my experience, and the technologies I work with.
 It runs on Flask and communicates with OpenAI's language model to generate responses in real time.